bentonwong/react-redux-rails-api-fitness-log/spec.md

 REQUIREMENTS
-[]  The code should be written in ES6 as much as possible []  Use the create-react-app generator to start your project.
+[]  The code should be written in ES6 as much as possible.

+-Arrows:
+-Classes:
+-Enhanced Object Literals:
+-Template Strings:
+-Destructing:
+-Default + Rest +
+-Let + Const
+-Modules
+Math + Number + String + Array + Object APIs
+Promises

-[]  Follow the instructions on this repo to setup the generator: create-react-app []  Your app should have one HTML page to render your react-redux application []  There should be 2 container components
+[]  Use the create-react-app generator to start your project.
+Follow the instructions on this repo to setup the generator: create-react-app.
+[]  Your app should have one HTML page to render your react-redux application []  There should be 2 container components
 []  There should be 5 stateless components